16 Top-Rated Tourist Attractions in Seoul

 Itaewon is a bustling neighborhood of Seoul focused on a few pedestrian streets filled with shops, cafés, and other consumer businesses.
-If you have limited time in the city, it's one of the those places that can give you a real feel for Korean retail culture in a short time period.
+If you have limited time in the city, it's one of those places that can give you a real feel for Korean retail culture in a short time period.
 There are food carts, street performers, and some of the side streets are filled with restaurants.
 It's a great place for people watching.

 14. Dongdaemun Design Plaza